adeolaferanmi15-hue/Employee-Attendance-Analysis/README.md

 While most employees maintain regular attendance, the analysis highlights opportunities to improve **punctuality** and reduce **absenteeism**.

+---

+## About Me

+I am Rhoda, your Business/Financial Analyst.

 By leveraging data-driven insights, organizations can strengthen attendance monitoring and improve overall workforce productivity.